aerialviews007/klipper/docs/Config_Reference.md

 #   cause complex and unexpected results.
 The default is to not
 #   override an existing G-Code command.
 ```

 ## [delayed_gcode]

 Execute a gcode on a set delay.

 ```
 [delayed_gcode my_delayed_gcode]
+gcode:
+#   A list of G-Code commands to execute when the delay duration has
+#   elapsed.
+G-Code templates are supported.
+This parameter must be
+#   provided.
-#initial_duration: 0.
+#initial_duration: 0.0
 #   The duration of the initial delay (in seconds).
 If set to a
 #   non-zero value the delayed_gcode will execute the specified number
 #   of seconds after the printer enters the "ready" state.
 This can be
 #   useful for initialization procedures or a repeating delayed_gcode.
 #   If set to 0 the delayed_gcode will not execute on startup.
 #   Default is 0.
-#gcode:
-#   A list of G-Code commands to execute when the delay duration has
-#   elapsed.
-G-Code templates are supported.
-This parameter must be
-#   provided.
 ```

 ## [idle_timeout]